Editor’s Note: A version of this post was originally published on the Stagen Leadership Academy blog.

 I began my career at PAR Technology Corporation, the company my dad started, working in a variety of positions before agreeing to leave when the company came under new management.
 After four years, I was asked to come back as president of the retail restaurant business — and that business was a mess.
 But messes are also opportunities, and I was increasingly intrigued by this thing called conscious capitalism that I was hearing about.
 Fred LeFranc, founding partner of Results Thru Strategy and someone I knew through the restaurant industry, said I needed to go to the 2014 Conscious Capitalism CEO Summit.

 I hemmed and hawed, uncertain whether I was worth the $5,000 fee—and yes, I was head of a division that employed 750 people at the time.
-This sense of being an imposter runs deep.
+This sense of being an impostor runs deep.
 But I went, and amidst that incredible experience, a handful of people who heard my story told me I needed to meet a guy named Rand Stagen.
 On the final night of the conference, Rand was moderating a fireside chat between Brian Schultz, founder of Studio Movie Grill, and Sunny Vanderbeck, cofounder of Satori Capital.

 As I watched, I immediately noticed that Rand had an amazing presence.
 I didn’t know anything about what he did, but I felt my curiosity stirring.
 When I got home and looked at his company’s website, I read about their leadership program, and it felt like what I needed.
 But I also saw that the program only accepted executives from private companies.
 I remember feeling a weight pressing down on my shoulders: PAR is public.
 I was brought back to wanting to play baseball as a young girl but without a field to play on unless I pushed my way through.
 I contacted Rand and said, “Look, I know you only work with private companies, but would you consider me for your program?”

 Eventually, I got the call.
 Then, of course, I had to actually go.
 That meant making space in my busy schedule, traveling from New York, and walking into that room where this supposed magic would happen.
 Once there, I couldn’t fight the overwhelming sense that I didn’t belong.
 I struggled to find my own voice.
 I paid close attention.
 My first quarter visit, I left before the day ended, so I could get back to New York that night.
-It was a rather brilliant way to avoid small talk and how seized I was by my imposter syndrome.
+It was a rather brilliant way to avoid small talk and how seized I was by my impostor syndrome.

 Then on the second-quarter visit, I was paired with Corey Blake, founder of Round Table Companies.
 His vulnerability allowed space for my own.
 And oddly, being vulnerable allowed me to feel more rooted, more stable — like I belonged.